solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 excerpt: What to test on the server side and how to test code interacting with the content repository
 ---

+The point of this post is not to explain why automated testing should be done, or how to write tests in general.
+I'm also not going to talk about the technical differences between various types of testing, such as unit vs. integration testing.

-I'm a big fan of automated testing, having had good experiences with keeping complex pieces of software maintainable by having a comprehensive automated test suite.
+I've had good experiences with keeping complex pieces of software maintainable by having a comprehensive automated test suite.
 When developing websites based on a CMS platform such as [EPiServer CMS](http://www.episerver.com/), or another similarly complex platform, I often hear opinions saying it's too difficult and not worth the effort.
 However, almost all CMS-based sites have some custom business logic, some more than others, and whenever there's custom logic, there's code that can break when changes are made, so regression tests are needed.